Tresjs/tres/docs/guide/staging/ocean.md

 `<Ocean />` is a wrapper for the [Three.js `Water` add-on](https://threejs.org/examples/?q=ocean#webgl_shaders_ocean).

 ::: warning
-<Ocean /> comes with a default texture, so it needs to be wrapped in a Suspense component.
+`<Ocean />` comes with a default texture, so it needs to be wrapped in a Suspense component.
 :::

 ## Usage

-<<< @/.vitepress/theme/components/OceanDemo.vue{3,11}

 ### SKY

-<Ocean /> works hand in hand with the Sky component, detecting the position of the sun and reflecting on the water.
+`<Ocean />` works hand in hand with the Sky component, detecting the position of the sun and reflecting on the water.
-(<Sky /> is not required for making this component work.)
+(`<Sky />` is not required for making this component work.)

 ### Fog